FabiPunktExe/PaperUI/README.md

 ## How to use
-You need to add PaperUI as a plugin to your Paper server.
+Either: Add PaperUI as a plugin to your Paper server and add PaperUI to your dependencies in `plugin.yml` or `paper-plugin.yml`\
-To develop plugins, add PaperUI to your dependencies in `plugin.yml` or `paper-plugin.yml` and add Maven dependency to your buildscript.
+Or: Include PaperUI as in your plugin

 ### Maven
 ```xml
 <repositories>